Metamorphosis

 “Human life runs its course in the metamorphosis between receiving and giving.”

-I have been working on exactly this metamorphosis in my own life.
-As a recovering narcissistic personality type, I find that it is very easy for me to fall into preoccupation with being loved.
 Many of us fall into the common delusion that if only we can be loved by some particular person we aspire to romantically, then everything will be great.
-But if I allowed myself to focus obsessively on being loved, I would only be prolonging adolescence into middle age.
-Also, trying to be loved doesn’t work all too well.
-If what we want from others predominates, then most will correctly sense us as needy and self-centered, which will likely make us less attractive to them.
+But if I allowed myself to focus obsessively on being loved, I would only be prolonging adolescence into old age.
+Also, trying to be loved doesn’t work that well.
+If what we want from others predominates, then most will correctly sense us as needy and self-centered, making us less attractive to them.
 The more we try to contrive and force progress with love, the more neurotic and desperate we become, which only helps to keep love away.
 A person who has successfully moved toward being love, however, is like a source of love and warmth that other people want to be near.

 “The story of Americans is the story of arrested metamorphoses.
 Those who achieve success come to a halt and accept themselves as they are.
 Those who fail become resigned and accept themselves as they are.” — Harold Rosenberg